luphord/remcall/doc/remcall.md

     <tr>
       <td><code>string</code></td>
       <td>Schema label</td>
-      <td>Free text label for the schema; for informational purposes only, not reflected in the compiled code</td>
+      <td>Free text label for the schema; for informational purposes only, may or may not be reflected in the compiled code</td>
       <td>A nice schema</td>
     </tr>
     <tr>